DrSLDR/2048-automata/README.md

 * **Greedy Merge** Evaluates horizontal and vertical merges to see which gains the highest score.
 If no merges are available, the Random Available Direction algorithm is used.
+* **Greedy DLR Merge** Uses the Greedy Merge algorithm but prioritizes the directions down, left, and right (in that order).
+If and only if no merges and no other movements are possible will it move up.

 More advanced Automata will be implemented later.